Superlinear free-discontinuity models: relaxation and phase-field approximation: Relaxation

-In particular, we can assume that there are finitely many simplexes $E_k$ such that $\Omega \cap E_k$ has positive measure for each $k$ and $u_1$ is affine on each of them, {and that {$\Omega\cap E_k$} cover $\Omega$ up to a null set}.
+In particular, we can assume that there are finitely many simplexes $E_k$ such that $\Omega \cap E_k$ has positive measure for each $k$, $u_1$ is affine on each of them, and the sets $\Omega\cap E_k$ cover $\Omega$ up to a null set.

 Let